rayning0/ctci/README.md

 Gayle McDowell's [crowdsourced CTCI solutions](https://github.com/careercup/CtCI-6th-Edition), by programming language.

-This group will code through all 189 coding interview questions in Gayle McDowell's book "Cracking the Coding Interview" together.
-I'll do them in Java, but use any language you wish.
+This group will code through company code challenge problems and all 189 coding interview questions in Gayle McDowell's book "Cracking the Coding Interview" together.
+Use any language you wish.

 We meet on Skype each Saturday:

-**12 pm-1 pm PST on Skype**.
+**12 pm-2 pm PST on Skype**.
 To join, put your Skype name in a reply to [this Slack post](https://linkedin-jr-engineers.slack.com/archives/CDDPLUHQC/p1563394416120600).

 - Please [install Skype](https://www.skype.com/en/get-skype/), create your account, and add me.
 My Skype name is **rayning3**.
 - Please add your Skype name [in your Slack profile](https://get.slack.help/hc/en-us/articles/204092246-Edit-your-profile), so we can find you.
 Skype lets [up to 50 people](https://blogs.skype.com/news/2019/04/04/call-up-to-50-people-at-once-with-skype) in 1 call.